sks3i/sks3i.github.io/_just_math/From numbers to Shapes.md

 #### Semigroups

 From Sets,  we can add a single way to combine entities, creating a semigroup.
 For example,  chaining image filters (blur, sharpening), forms a semigroup.
-They have the following priorities:
+They have the following properties:

 ● One operation: Single way to combine entities.
 ● Associative: Grouping doesn't affect the results.
 For example, $ (a \cdot b) \cdot c = a \cdot (b \cdot c)$.
-● No identity or inverse
+● No identity or inverse operation.

+#### Semiring

+From Sets, if we add two ways to combine entities,  we get semirings.
+They have the following properties:

+●